 There was a backlash almost immediately.
 People wanted to know why anyone was problem-solving for chip design instead of more pressing issues.
 They compared it to the Bic Pens “For Her” ad campaign to market pink pens – and they mocked the thought of women eating chips differently.
 Doritos quickly announced that no products specifically for women were in their plans.

 Doritos likely conducted market segmentation research, and one way they segmented was by gender.
-This type of gender-based market research is not uncommon.
+This type of gender-based market research is not uncommon and can be done through survey software such as Qualtrics, you can view it here.
 While many people didn’t appreciate the Doritos findings, in general, considering gender differences in research is important.
 And in our work at Cultural Practice, LLC (CP), it’s a means to work towards gender equality.

 In international development, researchers often conduct gender-responsive research.
 Gender-responsive research focuses on the needs of both men and women and is an important tool for understanding gender inequalities.
 It involves collecting sex-disaggregated data and doing gender analyses as well as identifying and providing recommendations for achieving measurable gender equality outcomes.